 What is the FLIPS Centre?

-The FLIPS Centre is a planned multi strategy approach to re-engaging young people with learning.
+The Flexible Learning Initiative Program Support (FLIPS) Centre is a planned multi strategy approach to re-engaging young people with learning.
 It provides early intervention and/or intensive support to ensure students remain connected to learning, school and their community.
 FLIPS is a calm, welcoming learning space for all young people at JPSS.

 The FLIPS Centre is a place for delivering curriculum and targeted programmes for students in a variety of modes.
 Students have the opportunity for one on one tutoring and small group learning.
 The small teacher-student ratio supports a positive learning culture.
 Students develop a deep connection to the staff and the space ensuring school is a safe space for all.